openmultiplayer/web/docs/scripting/functions/MovePlayerObject.md

 :::tip

 If using the rotation parameters, the object must be moved (X/Y/Z).
 The object will interpolate the rotation from when the objects starts moving and when it stops.
-The parameters below are for 0.3d R2 and older versions and should be ignored if you run the latest version of SA-MP.

 :::